richss/mapp/README.md

          objects ;
-              uas flight path : pink ; polyline uas heat bubble : dark red ; moderately translucent ; circle manned flight path : blue ; polyline *(when an unmanned heat bubble is in contact with any contained points: manned flight path is colored gold )
+              uas flight path : pink ; polyline uas heat bubble : dark red ; moderately translucent ; circle *(distance around points within uas flight path is equivalent to encounterDistance in FEET) manned flight path : blue ; polyline *(when an unmanned heat bubble is in contact with any contained points: manned flight path is colored gold )